Bicycle safety is the most important part of owning a bike. Below are some tips to keep both you and your bike safe from harm.

 - If you see a train coming, wait!
 Flashing lights or a lowering gate means a train is approaching.
 Do not proceed until the gates go completely up and the lights go off.
 It is illegal to go around lowered gates, whether on a bike, on foot or in a vehicle.

-To increase your chances of having your bike returned to you if it is found, please consider registering your bike with the National Bike Registry.They offer 4 types of registration:
+To increase your chances of having your bike returned to you if it is found, please consider registering your bike with 529 Garage or another online reliable bike registry.

-If you decide not to register your bike with NBR, please take the time to fill out this Bicycle Information Checklistso that if your bike is ever lost or stolen you can give the police a very good description of it.
+If you decide not to register your bike, please take the time to fill out this Bicycle Information Checklist so that if your bike is ever lost or stolen you can give the police a very good description of it.